What is a Life Sentence in Canada?

 These are largely relegated to offences which are related to murder, such as conspiracy to commit murder.
 Or involve causing death, or the possibility of death, such as causing death by criminal negligence or endangering the safety of an aircraft.

 These typically have shorter parole periods, ranging from 7 to 25 years.
 Although there is no guarantee of parole.
 In most cases, outside of terrorism-related activities, sentencing practices attempt to avoid giving life imprisonment.

 The Court of Appeal does not hear an appeal for every case.
 Nor does it re-hear the case or start a new trial.
-Instead, it must show that a factual or legal error was made that affected the outcome of the trial.
+Instead, the burden is on defence counsel for the convicted offender to show that a factual, mistake of fact, or legal error, mistake of law, was made that impacted the outcome of the trial.

 If all appeals are exhausted or are unavailable, you can apply for a Ministerial Review or a Faint Hope Clause.